theopenconversationkit/tock/docs-mk/en/docs/build-nlp-model.md

 ### Add a New Sentence

-Click on the *Try It* menu and enter the new sentence.
+Click on the *New Sentence* menu and enter the new sentence.
 The add a new user intent by selecting "Create a New Intent" in the "Intent" selection list.

 ![schéma Tock](img/try-it-1.png "Create a new intent")